 It’s easy to dismiss the hard work and commitment behind greatness as mere talent, but we don’t realize how much is behind becoming a top performer.
 The resilience, the mental toughness, the endless hours of practice…

 The truth is that we are not willing to do what it takes, we make excuses and blame other factors to protect our ego.
 If we were conscious about how hard masters work on their craft we would feel ashamed for ever thinking that talent is the reason for their success.

 When people called Michelangelo’s “Pieta” a work of genius, he replied “If people knew how hard I had worked to gain my mastery, it wouldn’t seem so wonderful at all”

-While it’s true that some people can learn faster than others, or have physical traits that makes their craft easier for them, they still need a great deal of practice and dedication to become a master.
+While it’s true that some people can learn faster than others, or have physical traits that make their craft easier for them, they still need a great deal of practice and dedication to become a master.

 Everyone that has made it to the top in any field had to spend endless hours learning and refining their skill.
 No exception.
 None.
 Even Leonardo Da Vinci or Mozart, who have been wrongly popularized as geniuses that simply “got it”, worked extensively on their craft from an early age.

 In the example of Mozart, we are amazed by stories that he could hear a piece of music once and later replicate it without error.
 While the stories could be exaggerated, if almost everything you have ever done since age 3 from the moment you woke up to the moment you fell asleep was playing and composing music it would be just as surprising if you weren’t able to do such a feat.
 Mozart worked very hard on his music, no amount of talent without his passion and commitment would have taken him to such level of mastery.

 If you want to read more on what allowed Mozart to memorize music so easily download the free report below